datayana/datayana.github.io/pages/study/buddhism/AN_3.65_kalama_sutta_appendix.md

 note 462 ref to [MN7.17](https://suttacentral.net/pi/mn7/) four divine abodes?

-[B. Bodhi, AN, 2012, note 462 p 1654] adds that the commentary (Anguttara Nikaya-atthakatha) establishes a relation between these four and the four noble truths:
+B. Bodhi, in his translationof AN, 2012, note 462 p 1654, adds that the commentary (Anguttara Nikaya-atthakatha) establishes a relation between these four and the four noble truths:
 - "there is this": five aggregates, truth of suffering
 - "inferior": truth of the origin of suffering
 - "superior": truth of the path
 - "further escape": nibbana, truth of cessation

-## AN4.193 - 193.
-Bhaddiyasutta
+## AN4.193 - Bhaddiyasutta

 English extract: https://suttacentral.net/an4.193/en/sujato